 University of Rochester - Warner School of Education

 SUNY Oneonta's Job & Internship Fair is on March 19, 2019, from 1:00 p.m. to 3:00 p.m.

 Job and Internship Fair

 This event provides a venue to learn about employment, internship, volunteer, and research opportunities, within New York State and to network with organization representatives.

-Students are encouraged to submit professional documents to CDC staff for review prior to the event.
-Professional attire is recommended.
+While students do not need to register to attend, they are encouraged to submit professional documents to CDC staff for review prior to the event.
+Professional attire is also recommended.